CntoDev/cnto-additions-old/README.md

   * **rhs_suppressors** - RHS specific version of silent_ops suppressor tweaks, make them quieter
   * **smoke_bounce** - tone down UGL smoke bounce on impact, they're not rubber balls anymore
   * **weight_fixes** - adjust inventory weight of (mainly small utility) items to make it less realistic, but more balanced
+* **prevent_negative_rating** - avoids mistreatment by the engine (cannot enter friendly vehicles) after friendly fire
+  * does nothing if ACE Interaction is present in the modset (it provides the same functionality)
 * **silent_ops** - various tweaks for stealthy gameplay
   * new **Silent Operative** unit (under CIV)
     * has much quieter footstep sounds and is nearly invisible to AI without NVGs during dusk/dawn/night